Updated: Nov 30, 2022

 For those of you that know me pretty well, it has been a long time dream of mine to open up a store front.
 But I wanted it to incorporate all of my favorite things....antiques, coffee, flowers, handmade home goods, local artists and community events.
-Having a place with all of those things seemed quite silly and a bit much to most people, let's be honest.
 It was ALWAYS just something I dreamt about and never thought would/could be a reality.

 Well, people, DREAMS REALLY DO COME TRUE.

 My house sold in less than 48 hours and I did not even have time to put a "FOR SALE" sign in my yard.
-The Lord blessed me with that little house 6 years ago and then He blessed me again with the quick and smooth sale of it (no pun intended).
 Then began the hunt for a building.

 I had my heart set on a giant old warehouse that was quite literally falling down.
 And then I had my heart set on a giant old farmhouse, with a barn and lots of land.
 But both just weren't in the cards.